kelvinpella/Intercept/README.md

 # INTERCEPT
-This program will be used for automatically reading and extracting data values(Partcodes and IDs) from excel sheets, then will search for matching elements in Catia composer and assign respective IDs.
+The program is to be used to read and extract data values(PartCodes and Position Numbers) from excel sheets.
+Then it searches for elements in Catia composer using the PartCodes and assigns respective Position Numbers.